BossJing/githome/githome/githome_readme.txt

-This is a description txt file for githome. in current directory, there is a sub directory named a001. git log --pretty=oneline remote repository
+Firstly, you need to do is to register a github.com account.

+then, access to github.com via browser. create a new repository.

+In your local PC, install git tool which usually use to clone from a repository or push local file up to a repository exists in github.com. you can download from url:http://msysgit.github.io/

+Config user_name and user.email
+ git config --global user.name "Your Name" git config --global user.email "you@email.com"

 Create SSH key:
    ssh-keygen -t rsa -C "kangjingwang@qq.com" enter enter enter

 Copy public key(~/.ssh/id_rsa.pub) to Github

+Init a local repository
+ git init

+New a file
+ vi new_test.txt

+Add a file to stage
+ git add new_test.txt

+Commit a file
+ git commit -m "a description for this very commit"

- Create a remote connection
- git remote add origin git@github.com:BossJing/githome.git
+Create a remote connection to github.com git remote add origin git@github.com:BossJing/githome.git

 Check connection
  git remote

- Push
- git push -u origin master
+Push file to a repository in github.com git push -u origin master

+Warning: Permanently added the RSA host key for IP address '192.30.252.131' to the list of known hosts.
+Branch master set up to track remote branch master from origin.
+Everything up-to-date